 2. Start, duration and termination of the service contract

 2.1 The contract with ProCloud for the use of its services comes about with the sending of the online order form or in another electronic form or with the signing of a written order form or contract.

-2.2 The service contract is concluded for a limited period, unless otherwise agreed.
+2.2 The service contract is concluded for a period of 12 months, unless otherwise agreed.

 2.3 Without notice, the service contract will be automatically renewed for the same agreed term 3 months before expiry.
 In any case, termination of the contract is possible for the first time at the end of the minimum contract period stipulated in the service contract between the parties.

 2.4 For good cause, both parties may terminate the service contract at any time with immediate effect.
 This applies in particular if the available services of ProCloud or the third-party services purchased through this service are legally, contractually or objectively related, used, made accessible to unauthorized third parties or passed on and if these GTC, in particular no. 4.3 are violated by ProCloud or third parties.

 2.5 Upon termination of the service agreement, for whatever legal reason, ProCloud will keep the data up to the last hour of the paid contract period so that the Customer can migrate it.
 The data will subsequently be deleted.